 With Victoria’s devoted following now strongly established, it wasn’t long before affluent women across the nation were donning intimate, symbolic jewels of their own.
 Iconography like the horseshoe, the clover and the crescent moon gained romantic weight in a similar vein to the tulip, the bluebell and the violet.

 The horseshoe was thought to protect from evil spirits, bring its wearer success and harmony, and ward off demons and hardships.
 With its lucky connotations, the horseshoe is a beautiful idea for an alternative engagement ring.
-Keep your eyes peeled for a classic diamond-set Victorian horseshoe ring winging its way to our website very soon!
+Take a look at Matilda, a classic diamond-set Victorian horseshoe ring, if you are tempted!

 THE STATEMENT DIAMOND RING